 The typical cost of a PCP process will be in the region of £300-£800, depending on the organisation you choose.

 Before applying for a PCP grant, you will need to contact the organisation who you have chosen to carry out the PCP with you.
-When you contact this organisation/professional, please make sure to ask for a cost for their services and attach this to your application.
+When you contact this organisation/professional, please make sure to ask for a letter or email showing the cost for their services and attach this to your application.
 This will make your application easier to review and will speed the process up.